AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Quantum Hall-ography

 \subsection{The setup}

-The action for the revised model has the following form \be S = S_{\rm grav} + S_{\rm gauge} \,, \ee where the gravitational sector is the same as before, \be S_{\rm grav} = - \int \exd^4 x \, \sqrt{-g} \; \left\{ \frac{1}{2\kappa^2} \left[ R - 2\Lambda + \frac12 \left( \partial_\mu \phi \,\partial^\mu \phi + e^{2\phi} \; \partial_\mu \chi \, \partial^\mu \chi \right) \right] \right\} + S_{\rm Lifshitz} \,, \ee with the possible addition of a `Lifshitz' sector, whose purpose is to build in various features of the background geometry.
+The action for the revised model has the following form \be S = S_{\rm grav} + S_{\rm gauge} \,, \ee where the gravitational sector is the same as before, \be S_{\rm grav} = - \int \exd^4 x \, \sqrt{-g} \; \left\{ \frac{1}{2\kappa^2} \left[ R - 2\Lambda + \frac{\lambda^2}{2} \left( \partial_\mu \phi \,\partial^\mu \phi + e^{2\phi} \; \partial_\mu \chi \, \partial^\mu \chi \right) \right] \right\} + S_{\rm Lifshitz} \,, \ee with the possible addition of a `Lifshitz' sector, whose purpose is to build in various features of the background geometry.
 For instance, in \cite{StrangeM} this sector is imagined to involve various Kalb-Ramond fields, $H_{\mu\nu\lambda}$, whose presence is used to generate an uncharged black-brane geometry that asymptotically scales spatial and temporal directions differently.
 The resulting asymmetric exponent $z=2$ was then chosen to achieve some strange-metal properties, like a resistivity linear in temperature.

-Although not strictly necessary for quantum Hall plateaux, a similar construction can be used here to build in an arbitrary value of $z$.
-What proves to be a more attractive choice, however, is instead to choose the Lifshitz sector such that its background metric is that of a dyonic black brane, whose extremal near-horizon geometry is that discussed in \S3, above, or its DBI generalization discussed in Appendix D. This is attractive because we shall see that agreement with some low-temperature experiments suggests $z \simeq 5$ in the IR, while other arguments\footnote{We thank E. Fradkin and S. Kivelson for pointing out the UV evidence for $z = 1$.} instead indicate $z \simeq 1$ in the UV.)
+Although not strictly necessary for quantum Hall plateaux, a similar construction could be used here to build in an arbitrary value of $z$ in the UV.
+What proves to be a more attractive choice, however, is instead to choose the Lifshitz sector such that its background metric is that of a dyonic black brane, whose extremal near-horizon geometry is that discussed in \S3, above, or its DBI generalization discussed in Appendix D. This is attractive because this automatically gives $z \simeq 1$ in the UV, while allowing $z$ to be dialed in the IR through the choice of the parameter $\lambda$.
 Potential sources for such a background are discussed below, after describing the gauge action, $S_{\rm gauge}$.

 For the present purposes the main change relative to \S3\ is the gauge action, which replaces the dilaton-Maxwell form of eq.~\pref{MaxwellDilatonAction} with the DBI form

 where the second line holds in 3+1 dimensions.